Translate

 What is happening in Jūrmala’s exhibition halls?

 Jūrmala’s exhibition spaces offer a diverse programme of art and culture throughout the year.
-They showcase contemporary art exhibitions alongside displays that highlight the history of the resort and the stories of notable personalities.
+They showcase contemporary art exhibitions alongside displays that highlight the resort's history and the stories of notable personalities.
 The exhibition venues are located in historic wooden buildings, public structures built in the second half of the 20th century, and in a post-war modernist landmark – the Art Station “Dubulti”.
 Jūrmala’s museums and galleries regularly host both Latvian and international artists.
 Together, they form a dynamic cultural environment with a broad perspective on artistic processes and the city’s identity.

 Jūrmala City Museum (29 Tirgoņu Street, Majori)

-“The Doctor at the Resort in the 19th Century” (11 December–24 May, 2026) – an exhibition at the Jurmala Museum exploring the 19th century as a period of rapid change in medicine, science and society, when resorts became an essential part of public health and lifestyle.
+• “The Doctor at the Resort in the 19th Century” (11 December–24 May, 2026) – an exhibition at the Jurmala Museum exploring the 19th century as a period of rapid change in medicine, science and society, when resorts became an essential part of public health and lifestyle.
 The display highlights new medical methods, the rise of hygiene practices and the importance of water treatments, as well as the emergence of the resort doctor, a profession closely linked to the development of Ķemeri and the Riga seaside.
 The exhibition showcases objects from museum collections and private holdings, illuminating major medical discoveries and the shifts in everyday habits that laid the groundwork for modern health culture.

 Jurmala Culture Centre (Jomas Street 35, Majori)

-- Signe Štrauss and Jekaterina Grjazeva | “In the Mood of the Turning Year” (Gadu mijas noskaņā) (until 12 February 2026) – a joint exhibition by two Jurmala artists at the Jurmala Culture Centre, inviting visitors to pause between the departing and the approaching year.
+• Signe Štrauss and Jekaterina Grjazeva | “In the Mood of the Turning Year” (Gadu mijas noskaņā) (until 12 February 2026) – a joint exhibition by two Jurmala artists at the Jurmala Culture Centre, inviting visitors to pause between the departing and the approaching year.
 The works reveal the passage of time as a search for light within winter dusk, offering two distinct perspectives on the same moment of transition.
 In Signe Štrauss’s drypoint compositions, fragility and strength coexist, while Jekaterina Grjazeva’s etchings evoke a nostalgic breath and hint at childhood memories.
 The exhibition creates a dialogue of light, line and emotional resonance that precisely captures the atmosphere of the year’s turning.

 Jūrmala Culture and Environmental Design Centre (Pils iela 1, Dubulti)

-- Jānis Pauļuks | “Colour.
+• Jānis Pauļuks | “Colour.
 Brushstroke.
 Expression.”
 (Krāsa.
 Triepiens.
 Ekspresija.) (until 30.01.2026) – the exhibition Jānis Pauļuks (1906–1984): Painting from the Rietumu Bank Collection reveals one of the most remarkable Latvian modernist masters, whose works combine expressive energy with technical precision.
 Pauļuks’ painting is imbued with a meditative impulse and dynamic vibration of lines, reflecting his unrestrained temperament and creative freedom.
 The human figure becomes a central motif in his compositions – both as an individual personality and as an embodiment of the feminine ideal.
 His artistic signature is also shaped by a meticulous attitude towards colour and materials, influenced by his experience as a calligrapher.
 The exhibition presents Pauļuks as an “eternal seeker,” whose aim was to bring a new, powerful expressive language into Latvian art.

 Art Station “Dubulti” (Zigfrīda Meierovica Prospect 4, Dubulti)